oomsveta/s19-libft/README.md

 I strictly follow the *Norm* enforced by the school.
 The Norm is a laundry list of coding conventions that students have to follow to the letter on pain of seeing their work sanctioned with a 0.
 The Norm forbids for instance the use of `goto`, `do while` and `for` loops, requires to declare every variable at the top of a function, and restrains the number of lines, columns and routines.
 Such restrictions are sometimes leading to the use of obscure code golf tricks 😅

-## For students: pitfalls you must avoid
+## For students: pitfalls and advices 👍

 ### ✅ Ensure that every malloc is successful, exit the function if not